-Placental mammals constitute over 5,000 difference species of mammals and include animals as varied as humans, aardvarks, cats, horses and even whales.
+Placental mammals constitute over 5,000 different species of animals and include those as varied as humans, aardvarks, cats, horses and even whales.

-The key characteristic of a placental mammal is that gives birth to babies that are far more advanced in their development than monotremes and marsupials.
+The key characteristic of a placental mammal is that it gives birth to babies that are far more advanced in their development than monotremes and marsupials.
 They do this by developing the baby inside their body in a uterus.
 The baby is attached to the uterus by a umbilical cord which in turn is attached to an organ called a placenta which is connected to the mother's blood supply.
 In this way the baby gets all the nutrients it needs to grow from its mother's blood supply.
 Because the offspring of these animals are heavily dependent on the placenta, they are referred to as placental animals.
 The term "placental" is somewhat misleading because marsupial mammals also have a rudimentary placenta.
 The key difference is that in a placental mammal the baby remains attached to the placenta inside the mother's uterus for a relatively longer period of time compared to a marsupial.
-Placental mammals are sometimes called eutherian mammals to try to clear up this confusion.
+Placental mammals are sometimes also called eutherian mammals to try to clear up this confusion.
 Because they have a uterus, placental mammals do not have a pouch.

 In general placental mammals have a body temperature of 38°C. This is about 3°C higher than most marsupial.

 The basal metabolic rates (BMRs) of placental mammals is about 30% higher than other marsupial and monotreme mammals.
 This means they consume far more energy than an equivalent sized marsupial or monotreme.

 In general placental mammals have less teeth than marsupials.
 They also grow two pairs of teeth, namely milk teeth and adult teeth.